Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-Under the old system, when we needed new configuration settings, the developer created a row, or maybe a table, and stored what they needed there.
+Under the old system, when a developer needed to create a new configuration setting, he or she created a row, or maybe a table, and stored the data there.
 The documentation typically consisted of the name of the table and the name of the column along with the code.
-Other developers that interact with that setting, for instance building a configuration management tool, have to infer how it's used.
+Other developers that needed to interact with that setting would figure it out from those clues.

-In our new system, when a developer creates a new setting, they store alongside it any information needed to find, understand, change, and validate that setting.
+In our new system, when a developer creates a setting, they store alongside it any information needed to find, understand, change, and validate that setting.
 So our system contains not just data but metadata - a title, a description, and a schema at least, but it can also include tags that identify where the data should be exposed, and access control information defining who can view and change it.
 The metadata tells us everything we need to know to expose the setting anywhere we'd like, with documentation that comes straight from the creator.

 [ slide: